AtHeart: 2023–2025: Formation and introduction

-A month later, the group confirmed on July 10 they would release their debut extended play (EP) in the upcoming month.
-While promoting the project, the next day it was announced that Aurora was excluded due to health problems.
-Plot Twist was later released globally on August 13 at 6 p.m.
-(KST), which includes five songs in its tracklist.
-AtHeart soon would make their first televised performances through M Countdown, Show!
+A month later, AtHeart confirmed on July 10 they would release their debut extended play (EP) in the upcoming month.
+While promoting the project, the next day it was announced that Aurora was excluded due to health-related problems.
+Plot Twist was later released globally on August 13, which includes five songs in its tracklist.
+A teaser trailer for its title track was uploaded, with singer Choi Soo-young (of Girls' Generation) appearing as a mentor.
+The same month, AtHeart soon would make their first televised performances through multiple music programs, such as M Countdown, Show!
 Music Core, and Inkigayo.